davidstephenson8/Ruby_109/109_review.md

 [Source](https://launchschool.com/books/ruby/read/basics#operations)
 ## numeric operators: +, -, *, /, %, divmod, **
 - ``/`` returns a quotient when used with integers
-- ``%`` or modulo operator returns value similar to remainder, but it matches the sign of the divisor, not the dividend
+- ``%`` or modulo operator returns value similar to remainder, but it matches the sign of the divisor, not the dividend.
+It also rounds to negative infinity, so negative integers can provide larger values than expected as well.
+  - Pete says all we really need to know for LS is that when working with positive numbers the operations are identical, and when using negative numbers it's important to be cautious, because modulo and remainder return different values. [conversation here](https://launchschool.slack.com/archives/C118ST0KD/p1674425038460069)
 - ``#divmod`` returns an array with the quotient and the modulo
 ```ruby
 16.divmod(3) => [5, 1]